nhsuk/betahealth/content/conditions/bacterial-vaginosis/main-content-1.md

 ## Treatment for bacterial vaginosis

 BV is usually treated with antibiotic tablets or gel.
+These are prescribed by your GP or sexual health clinic.

 If you’re pregnant, it’s often safe to use treatment.

-There are treatments available at supermarkets and pharmacies to treat BV, but it’s not clear if they work.

 Partners don’t need treatment, unless female partners have symptoms.

+You can get gels to treat BV at supermarkets and pharmacies but there’s no clear proof they work.

 ### Recurring bacterial vaginosis